Kristi Noem had nearly $1.1 million left in old committee

 In Costa Rica, she signed an agreement allowing the country to accept migrants deported from the United States who are citizens of third countries.
 U.S. officials described the deal as her final action as DHS secretary and as part of the envoy initiative.

 Corey Lewandowski, who served as an aide during her tenure, also joined the trip.
-His presence has drawn scrutiny in Washington, and officials said he is not expected to take up any formal role at the State Department.
+His presence drew scrutiny in Washington, and officials said he was not expected to take up any formal role at the State Department.

 Most popular